ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [Fleek.co](https://fleek.co/) allows you to effortlessly build sites & apps on IPFS.
 The workflow is similar to that of Netlify: developers can link their website or a web app hosted on GitHub to Fleek and have it automatically built and deployed on IPFS whenever a change is made to a specific branch.
 Fleek also comes with Ethereum Name Service (ENS) and domain name integration and plan to enable many more ways to deploy soon: more Git providers, deploy via command-line interface, drag & drop a folder, via API, etc.

+### Deploy your website on IPFS with Spheron

+[Spheron Network](https://spheron.network/) facilitates the seamless deployment of websites on IPFS and Filecoin.
+It offers developers the convenience of linking their websites or web applications hosted on platforms such as GitHub, Gitlab, and Bitbucket to the Spheron Network.
+Subsequently, any modifications made to a designated branch will trigger an automatic build and deployment on IPFS.
+In addition to this, Spheron incorporates integration features for the Ethereum Name Service (ENS) and other domain name services.
+The platform is poised to introduce an expanded array of deployment methods, including through a command-line interface, API, and SDK, among others.

 ### Ethereum and Solidity specific applications

 [Embark](https://framework.embarklabs.io/) is an all-in-one developer platform for building and deploying decentralized applications.
 It currently integrates with Ethereum blockchains, decentralized storage like IPFS, and decentralized communication platforms like Whisper and Orbit.